 The NSW Government is considering light rail, buses and parking requirements as part of a holistic vision for the Carlingford precinct.
 Transport for NSW will also deliver a ‘Kiss and Ride’ facility at Carlingford, an active transport link and improved pedestrian access as part of the Parramatta Light Rail project.

-A new bridge will be built over James Ruse Drive and the level crossing at Parramatta Road, Granville, has been removed altogether, improving traffic flow.
+A new bridge has been built over James Ruse Drive and the level crossing at Parramatta Road, Granville, has been removed altogether, improving traffic flow.

 The Parramatta Light Rail stabling and maintenance facility, or depot, will be located at Grand Avenue, Camellia.
 Early works to remediate this industrial land, once used for chemical manufacturing, is underway.